 At the restaurant the Strawberries Romanoff was made with brown sugar, and of course you can use that if you don’t care about the carbs so much.
 But if you’re going to make it with sweetener, I think the Lakanto Golden Monkfruit Sweetener that I recommend gives the closest to that brown sugar taste.
 But if you don’t want to buy that just for this recipe, I’m sure any type of sweetener you like will still taste good in this.

-Berries are lower in sugar than most other fruits, so if you use the Golden Monkfruit Sweetener this is actually pretty low in carbs, check the nutritional information and see what you think!
+Berries are lower in sugar than most other fruits, so if you use the Golden Monkfruit Sweetener I recommend, this is actually pretty low in carbs.
+Check the nutritional information and see what you think!
+And this easy dessert is also naturally gluten-free as long as you use a gluten-free sweetener.

 How to Make Strawberries Romanoff: